AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/not-selected-rows-are-deleted-during-mass-action-deletion.md

 ---
-description: "This article provides a patch for the known Adobe \u0421ommerce on cloud infrastructure 2.2.3 issue related to having not selected records being deleted when a bulk deletion is performed in a grid in the Commerce Admin."
+title: More products were deleted than initiated during mass deletion in Admin
 labels: 2.2.3,Magento Commerce Cloud,deleted customers,deleted products,known issues,mass update,patch,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
-title: More products were deleted than initiated during mass deletion in Admin
 ---

-# More products were deleted than initiated during mass deletion in Admin

 This article provides a patch for the known Adobe Сommerce on cloud infrastructure 2.2.3 issue related to having not selected records being deleted when a bulk deletion is performed in a grid in the Commerce Admin.